 Be Firm With Your Offer

 Okay, I'm prepared to give you this much for this motorcycle right now.
 Sometimes they'll go, "Yes, I just want to really get rid of it.
 It's just sitting in the shed.
 Sure, I'll take it."
 Get lucky, boom, done.
 Load it in your truck, go home and have some fun.
 Other times they may say something like, "I've got someone coming to look at it tomorrow."
 Then you could also say, "I've got cash right now.
 There's my truck.
 I'm ready to purchase it right now.
 I may not want to give you that same offer tomorrow or the next day."

 Be firm with your offer.
 Don't let the excitement of getting your new motorcycle override your willingness to pay more money for it when you don't really need to because there seems to be quite a few decent used Evo Sportsters out there these days.
-Hope you enjoyed our little video on here on what to look for on a used Sportster.
-Lowbrow Customs, yes.
+Hope you enjoyed our little video on here on what to look for when buying a used Sportster.